strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 For example, we have `KafkaUtils` for `Kafka` resource, `KafkaTopic` for KafkaResource and so on.
 Furthermore, we have a number of
 Kubernetes-related utils such as `ServiceUtils`, `PodUtils`, `DeploymentsUtils` and so on.
 These classes come handy when you have to wait for some change (e.g. wait for a `Pod` to become ready) or create, change or delete a Kubernetes resource.

-The one method which stands out is `waitFor`, which is used in many utils methods.
+The one method which stands out is `waitFor`, which is used in many Utils methods.
 You can imagine the scenario, where you change a custom resource and then you want to assert the outcome is correct.
 In this scenario, if we didn't `waitFor()` the outcome to become correct, the assertion would execute too quickly and the verification would fail.
-In other cases we the operator needs to perform a rolling update, which takes time, so the test needs to wait until all the pods have been restarted.
+In other cases we the operator needs to perform a rolling update, which takes time, so the test needs to wait until all pods have been restarted.
 `waitFor()` simply polls for a successful condition (represented as the `BooleanSupplier` parameter) every `pollIntervalMs` for up to `timeoutMs`.
 If the condition is true the method will successfully end.
 Otherwise, when the condition never became true within the timeout a
 `WaitException` is thrown with some helpful description.
 The method implementation can be found [here](https://github.com/strimzi/strimzi-kafka-operator/blob/master/test/src/main/java/io/strimzi/test/TestUtils.java#L115-L145).

 #### Constants